 What To Do in Casco Viejo, Panama

 If you've been following me on social media, you already know Casco Viejo has become a new travel obsession!
 We even had a "let's move here" moment - so, there's that.
 Anyway, pack your bags and get over there.
-Here are some of the best things to do while visiting Panama's Casco Viejo (locally referred to as Casco Antiguo).
+Here are some of the best things to do while visiting Panama's Casco Viejo (as referred to as Casco Antiguo).

 The Arco Chato Inn is a 2 bedroom loft-style apartment with a common room and kitchen to die for!
 Rich dark wood gives the space a sophisticated touch, and the ornate decor really made me feel at home - as opposed to a bare apartment trying to make money off of airbnb renters.